kaykay-dv/pocketsearch/README.md

 The positional arguments of the highlight method represent the fields you want to hightlight.

 If you have very long text, you might want to only show a snippet with all terms found in your + search results.
-This can be done with the snippet method:
+This can be done with the snippet method.
+Assuming we have the article on inverted indices (https://en.wikipedia.org/wiki/Inverted_index) in our database we can extract snippets like this:

 ```Python
 pocket_search.search(text="inverted file").snippet("text",snippet_length=16)[0].text